 This took a bit of thought.
 I really like blue, burgundy, and rich greens.
 But in the end, I had to go with blue for the following reasons: it has the most enjoyable shades—pretty much every kind of blue is lovely; I find the sky totally engaging, and it is blue; blue inevitably makes me think of stars and deep night and magic; my grandmother on my dad’s side, my dad, my sister, my brothers, and I all have the same blue eyes, which I find comforting; the ocean is blue, and my favorite creatures live in the ocean.

 I would make Andrew Jackson lose.
 Hard.
 I’m sure there’s someone out there who knows more about the guy than I do who is having a conniption fit right now over how we needed a) b) and c) of his policies.
-But the guy was a total asshole with the Native American relocation, AND he basically invented the modern system of campaigning, which I sure as hell could do without.
-Take back your buttons and signs and slander and personality politics, Jackson.
+But the guy was a total asshole who forced Native Americans through a violent “relocation,” AND he basically invented the modern system of campaigning, which I sure as hell could do without.
+Take back your buttons and signs and slander and personality politics and extreme racism, Jackson.
 I ain’t afraid of you.

 I think this honor belongs to The Color Kittens.
 I vividly remember this book from my childhood, and how in the last page all the colors collide and create a river of brown.
 And the book says, “And in all that brown, the sun went down.”
 And I was inevitably content and sleepy when I read that line.
 I found it very comforting.